 On receipt of the report of the duly convened meeting of creditors, the adjudicating authority shall thereafter vide its decision either approve or reject the repayment plan.
 The adjudicating authority shall form its decision on the basis of the report of the convened meeting of creditors as received by it from the resolution professional.

 The decision of the adjudicating authority as passed shall also contain the directions for implementing the approved resolution plan.
 In the scenario where the repayment plan is approved by the adjudicating authority then the approved repayment plan shall be in effect as if it was proposed by the debtor and thereafter the plan shall be binding on the creditors as mentioned in the repayment plan and also on the debtor.

 The repayment plan once approved by the committee of creditors and adjudicating authority shall come into force and thereafter commence to be in implementation.
 On coming of the repayment plan into execution it shall be the sole responsibility of the resolution professional to monitor the implementation and execution of the approved repayment plan.

 If any hindrances arise in the smooth execution of the repayment plan then the resolution professional is free to approach the adjudicating authority for seeking the required directions that will enable the smooth execution of the approved repayment plan.
 On being satisfied by the plea as raised by the resolution professional the adjudicating authority shall pass the necessary directions in this regard.

 Completion of Repayment Plan

-The resolution professional shall make his best endeavours to complete the execution of repayment plan within the prescribed time limits in time bound manner.
-In this connection the resolution professional shall after the successful completion of repayment plan furnish the prescribed documents to the persons who are covered under the horizon of repayment plan and to the adjudicating authority as well.
+The resolution professional shall make his best endeavours to complete the execution of the repayment plan within the prescribed time limits in a time-bound manner.
+In this connection, the resolution professional shall after the successful completion of the repayment plan furnish the prescribed documents to the persons who are covered under the horizon of the repayment plan and to the adjudicating authority as well.

 Stay connected with MUDS for more information.